Indexing Techniques for Graph Reachability Queries: Open Challenges

+GDBMS research has advanced significantly across both centralized and distributed systems.
+Centralized GDBMSs have introduced techniques such as predefined joins \cite{10.14778/3510397.3510400} to accelerate traversals by treating edges as built-in relational joins, columnar and list-based storage layouts \cite{10.14778/3476249.3476297} for efficient memory access, and worst-case optimal join algorithms \cite{10.14778/3342263.3342643} for complex subgraph queries.
+Systems like Kùzu \cite{feng2023kuzu} integrate many of these ideas into a graph-native engine.
+Concurrently, distributed graph data systems have evolved to handle scale and concurrency with innovations like G-TRAN \cite{10.14778/3551793.3551813}, which uses RDMA and decentralized coordination to support high-throughput graph transactions, and GDI \cite{10.1145/3581784.3607068}, a portable RDMA-based interface for building scalable graph engines.
+These system-level innovations present new opportunities to design scalable reachability indexes that align with modern GDBMS execution and storage models.
+Integrating such indexes into these architectures can further enhance their analytical capabilities, providing a foundation for complex graph queries with minimal overhead.

-Most existing work consider reachability index in isolation rather than as part of a GDBMS.
-A few existing approaches \cite{Kuijpers2021PathII,10.1007/978-3-319-58943-5_43,fletcher2016efficient} focus on materializing paths of a fixed length and store such paths in a B+ tree.
-Incorporating reachability indexes into modern GDBMSs remains an open challenge, where the main problem is how to leverage reachability indexes for accelerating the processing of recursive graph queries.
-An early study \cite{10.1145/2484425.2484443} incorporates Ferrari \cite{6544893} into RDF-3X \cite{10.14778/1453856.1453927} and demonstrates interesting results for processing queries with Kleene star in SPARQL.
-Studying the integration of recent indexing techniques for path-constrained queries into GDBMs to support arbitrarily complex recursive graph queries is another relevant research direction to address.
+Despite these advances in system design, the integration of reachability indexes into general query processing within modern GDBMSs remains underexplored.
+Most existing work considers reachability indexes in isolation, without considering their role in the overall query execution.
+A few approaches~\cite{Kuijpers2021PathII,10.1007/978-3-319-58943-5_43,fletcher2016efficient} focus on materializing paths of fixed length and indexing them using B+-trees.
+However, incorporating reachability indexes into modern GDBMSs and exploiting them to accelerate the evaluation of recursive graph queries remain largely unexplored.
+An early effort~\cite{10.1145/2484425.2484443} integrates the Ferrari index~\cite{6544893} into RDF-3X~\cite{10.14778/1453856.1453927}, showing promising results for processing SPARQL queries with Kleene star semantics.
+A promising research direction is to investigate how recent indexing techniques for path-constrained reachability can be integrated into GDBMS architectures to support complex recursive graph query processing.